Crypto. Now understandable with AI

 Open-Source Wallets

-• Bitcoin: Electrum, Bitcoin Core, Mycelium
+• Bitcoin: Electrum, Bitcoin Core, Mycelium.
+You also have Proton Wallet

 #flatpak install flathub org.electrum.electrum